 Franklin Fellows Program (FFP)

-- Depending on the position, occasional travel may be required.
+Occasional travel - Depending on the position, occasional travel may be required.

 Program Details: Fellows will be matched with Department of State and USAID bureaus needing their unique expertise.
 The duration of the Fellowship is one year.
-Fellows must recuse themselves from matters that might directly and predictably affect the financial interests of their employers and must comply with other pertinent federal ethics regulations.
+Fellows must recuse themselves from matters that might directly and predictably affect the financial interests of their employers and must comply with other pertinent federal ethics rules.
 Applicants, as appropriate, must submit a financial disclosure form and receive an ethics clearance prior to serving.

 The Department of State will cover costs associated with the security investigation and clearance, as well as transportation and per diem necessary for official travel once the Fellow enters on duty.
 Applicants cover costs for fingerprinting, document preparation and mailing in connection with the security clearance process.